Office Mean Girl: Memories of a Workplace Bully

 As I struggled to make sense of my ill-defined job and the bully in the next cubicle, I worked late nights, took work home and often cried at night from the stress.
 I was determined to somehow work through this.

 I had wanted this job too long and wasn't going to let someone like Betty defeat me.
-I struggled with migraines and flare-ups of my Multiple Sclerosis as a consequence.
+I struggled with migraines and flare-ups of Multiple Sclerosis, both exacerbated by stress.

 Betty the Bully was unrelenting in her thinly veiled hostility.
 As I became more competent in my role, Betty dumped loads of work in my lap.